Introduction to Graph Neural Networks for Machine Learning Engineers: Introduction to encoder-decoder models

 The \textit{loss} functions and \textit{evaluation} metrics link the ground truth function and the model prediction.
-Most algorithms learn model parameters by some form of gradient decent, where the loss functions are fairly smooth.
-Common examples of loss functions are cross entropy loss for classification and $L^1$ or $L^2$ loss for regression tasks.
-For evaluation metrics, common examples are accuracy, F1 and AUC (Area Under the receiver operator characteristic Curve) for classification and RMSE (Root Mean Square Error) and MAE (Mean Absolute Error) for regression tasks.
+Most algorithms learn model parameters by some form of gradient decent.
+Common loss functions are cross entropy loss for classification, and $L^1$ or $L^2$ loss for regression tasks.
+Common evaluation metrics for classification include accuracy, average precision, F1, and AUROC (Area Under the receiver operator characteristic Curve); for regression tasks, common evaluation metrics are RMSE (Root Mean Square Error) and MAE (Mean Absolute Error).